GraemeMalcolm/AI-102/instructions/09-language-understanding-app.md

 ## Export the app

 You can use the Language Understanding portal to develop and test your language app, but in a software development process for DevOps, you should maintain a source controlled definition of the app that can be included in continuous integration and delivery (CI/CD) pipelines.
 While you *could* use code scripts to create and train the app, a simpler way is to use the portal to create the app, and export it as a *.lu* file that can be imported and retrained in another Language Understanding instance.
-This approach enables you to make use of the productivity benefits of the portal while maintaining portability and reproducability for the app.
+This approach enables you to make use of the productivity benefits of the portal while maintaining portability and reproducibility for the app.

 1. In the Language Understanding portal, select **Manage**.
 2. On the **Versions** page, select the current version of the app (there should only be one).
 3. In the **Export** drop-down list, select **Export as LU**.
 Then, when prompted by your browser, save the file in the **09-luis-app** folder.
-4. In Visual Studio Code, open the **.lu** file you just exported and downloaded (if you are prompted to search the marketplace for an extension that can read it, ignore the prompt).
+4. In Visual Studio Code, open the **.lu** file you just exported and downloaded (if you are prompted to search the marketplace for an extension that can read it, dismiss the prompt).
 Note that the LU format is human-readable, making it an effective way to document the definition of your app in a team development environment.

 ## More information